“Life is busy, but I continue learning!”

 I grew up in a family where we treasured knowledge.
 My dad was a teacher and would read a lot.

-So learning for me is something that is now something I love to do.
+So learning for me is something that now I love to do.

 Knowledge is one of the only things we can take with us after this life.
 So I treasure it and I hope that so will you.